julita-drwiega/nhs-appointment-capacity-analysis/README.md

 **13% of appointments are unusable for analysis**, falling into Inconsistent Mapping or Unmapped categories.
 That is a data quality problem large enough to affect the reliability of any category-level conclusion drawn here.

-**COVID is legible in the series.** Total monthly appointments from January 2020 to June 2022 track pandemic phases directly — sharp drops following the March 2020 lockdown and the December 2021 Plan B announcement, recoveries as restrictions eased.
+**COVID is legible in the series.** Total monthly appointments from January 2020 to June 2022 track pandemic phases directly: sharp drops following the March 2020 lockdown and the December 2021 Plan B announcement, recoveries as restrictions eased.

 ## Recommendations